venugopalreddy1322/K8-EKS/statefulsets/README.md

 mongo-1   1/1     Running   0          14m
 mongo-2   1/1     Running   0          16m

+Exec into mongo pod and create replica by using following commands:

 $ k exec -it mongo-0 -- mongosh
 test> rs.initiate(
 ...         {